Understanding EPC Certificates

 - Selling a Property: You must order an EPC for potential buyers before you market your property to sell.

 - Renting a Property: Landlords need to provide tenants with a valid EPC.
-Since 2018, rental properties must have a minimum EPC rating of 'E' (unless exempt).
+Since 2018, rental properties must have a minimum EPC rating of 'E' (unless exempt), a key part of landlord MEES requirements.

 - Newly Built Properties: All new build homes require a SAP EPC before they can be sold or rented out.